courageWae/AgricStore/README.md

 ```

 ## Usage
+To be able to post items on the pages, you will need to logged in as an Administrator. the application comes with a dummy addministration with credentials below.
+* Email : admin@admin.com
+* Password : password01

 A User is required to have a registered account to facilitate easy of ordering.

 The system assigns a personal dashboard for the user for managing the profile and orders.

 ### CONCLUSION
 This application is not entirely tested, it was developed out of leisure and boredom.
 There may be bugs lurking all over.